Ivernoerve/docurator/project_tracker.md

 # Project Tracker file

-The contents of this file keeps track of the idea/ concept , future ideas, and a prioritised task list
+The contents of this file keeps track of the idea/ concept , future ideas, and a prioritised task list.